Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 74 – 80 centimeters (29 – 31 inches)

 A Suffolk has a large frame and muscular body, making it the ideal breed for meat production.
 How about its thick wool?
 Suffolks are also good for wool production but the main purpose to breed them is more for meat.
 The rams of this breed are commonly used as a sire in cross-breeding programs.
-This is because they imbue their lambs with lean and high yield carcasses along with rapid growth rate.
+This is because they imbue their lambs with lean and high-yield carcasses along with a rapid growth rate.
 Suffolk carcasses are easy to cut which is popular among diners who enjoy lean lambs.
 As for ewes, they have a strong maternal instinct and produce plenty of milk for their lambs and commercial use.
 Plus with the fact that Suffolks thrive in a wide range of climates, this is why they are so popular.

 3Border Leicester